WHYI-FM: Evolution 93.5 Miami

 On Tuesday, March 12, 2013, Evolution 93.5 Miami was launched on 93.5 FM, broadcasting Electronic dance music 24/7 from iHeartRadio's Evolution network, and started broadcasting on WHYI's HD2 subchannel as of late 2013.
-On May 11, 2015, the HD2 programming was taken over by Zoo Communications, who re-branded to "Revolution Radio" with local programming in October 2015.
+On May 11, 2015, the HD2 programming was taken over by Zoo Communications and rebranded as "Revolution Radio" with local programming in October 2015.